asyrul21/reso-ui/README.md

 5. Popup-container renamed to Modal

+6. Banner-Image-Container renamed to Hero

-6. multi-image-container renamed to Multi-Image-Viewer. [setViewedIndex] renamed to [setIndexOverride]. [getMiniImagePath] hook only passes the imageObj as argument.
+7. multi-image-container renamed to Multi-Image-Viewer. [setViewedIndex] renamed to [setIndexOverride]. [getMiniImagePath] hook only passes the imageObj as argument.
 Any processing related to image types etc. is done by client.

-7. Admin-Product-Panel - sales count logic is taken out from component, removed dependency on Product all together. rename onToggleArchive to onArchive.
+8. Admin-Product-Panel - sales count logic is taken out from component, removed dependency on Product all together. rename onToggleArchive to onArchive.
 Admin-Product-Panel has been decomposed into several Panel primitive components.
 Clients _need to rewrite Admin-Product-Panel and Admin-User-Panel in reso-client using the library_.

-8. Add to Cart to be rewritted using library components.
+9. Add to Cart to be rewritted using library components.

-9. Generic-Button renamed to Button. [fullWidth] prop renamed to [inheritWidth]
+10. Generic-Button renamed to Button. [fullWidth] prop renamed to [inheritWidth]

-10. Link-Button added as a variant of Button.
+11. Link-Button added as a variant of Button.

-11. Multiselect Button to utilize library's Button component with custom width and height.
+12. Multiselect Button to utilize library's Button component with custom width and height.

-12. Collapse-Banner and Info-Banner combined to form 1 Component: Banner.
+13. Collapse-Banner and Info-Banner combined to form 1 Component: Banner.

-13. Dashboard/Card and Product-Card to be combined into 1 component: Card.
+14. Dashboard/Card and Product-Card to be combined into 1 component: Card.
 Both of these components will need to be rewritten using library components.

+15. Modal has been decomposed to 3 parts - Container, Header, Body

-14. All components now have an optional prop _theme_
+16. All components now have an optional prop _theme_

 # To Be Reconstructed using library in Client

+1. Generic Modal for Popups that utilise libary components

 1. Admin-Product-Panel

-2. Admin-User-Panel
+1. Admin-User-Panel

-3. Add-To-Cart
+1. Add-To-Cart

-4. Update Order Status Buttons
+1. Update Order Status Buttons

-5. Analysis Title
+1. Analysis Title

-6. Dashboard/Overview
+1. Dashboard/Overview

-7. Dashboard/Card
+1. Dashboard/Card

-8. Product-Card
+1. Product-Card

 # Development Setup